-Starts at the beginning of the sentence
+From the beginning of the sentence

-Almost all prisoners will eventually be released back to civil society.
+Prisoners serving short sentences Almost all prisoners will eventually be released back to civil society.
 It is important, especially for those who are serving relatively short sentences, that preparation for this release should begin right at the beginning of the time in prison.
-This is in their own interest and in that of civil society, since a person who has a place to stay, the opportunity of earning a living and a social support structure will have greater incentives to live successfully outside.
+This is in their own interest and in that of civil society since a person who has a place to stay, the opportunity of earning a living and a social support structure will have greater incentives to live successfully outside.